UBC-Thunderbots/Software/docs/architecture-and-design.md

 ## C++ Templating
 While debatably not a design pattern depending on who you ask, templating in C++ is a powerful tool that is very useful to understand. [https://www.geeksforgeeks.org/templates-cpp/] gives a great explanantion and example.

-We use templtaing in a few places around the codebase, with the most notable examples being our [Factory Design Patterns](#factory-design-pattern), and our `Gradient Descent` optimizer.
+We use templating in a few places around the codebase, with the most notable examples being our [Factory Design Patterns](#factory-design-pattern), and our `Gradient Descent` optimizer.

 # Coroutines